 Céline Boutier is a French professional golfer on both the LPGA Tour and Ladies European Tour.
-Boutier holds two LPGA Tour victories, and three Ladies European Tour victories since turning professional in 2016.
-Her win at the 2019 ISPS Handa Vic Open ended a long drought for French players, where she became the first female pro from France to win since 2003.
-She is a two-time member of the European Solheim Cup team, helping them to victories in both 2019 (where she was undefeated) and 2021, and represented France at the 2020 Tokyo Olympics.
+She holds three LPGA Tour victories and five Ladies European Tour victories since turning professional in 2016.
+Her win at the 2023 Amundi Evian Championship was her first major championship victory and the first time a Frenchwoman has won the event.
+Boutier is also a two-time member of the European Solheim Cup team, helping them to victories in both 2019 (where she was undefeated) and 2021, and represented France at the 2020 Tokyo Olympics.

 Sam Burns joined the PGA TOUR in 2019 after an impressive year on the Korn Ferry Tour, and is one of the fastest growing names in golf.
-Burns is a four-time PGA TOUR champion, with his first win at just 24 years old at the Valspar Championship.
+Burns is a five-time PGA TOUR champion, with his first win at just 24 years old at the Valspar Championship.
 Burns defended his title at the 2022 Valspar Championship where he won for the second time.
-His most recent win occurred at the Charles Schwab Challenge where he was given a less than 10% chance of victory.
+His most recent win occurred at the WGC-Dell Technologies Match Play.
 Sam and his wife Caroline reside in Louisiana, where Burns is a native of Shreveport, Louisiana and was a member of the Louisiana State University golf team.

-Patrick Cantlay of Long Beach, California is a seven-time winner on the PGA TOUR.
+Patrick Cantlay of Long Beach, California is an eight-time winner on the PGA TOUR.
 Cantlay enters the 2022 season after an impressive 2021 season, where he won four times, was the 2021 PGA TOUR FedExCup Champion and earned the Jack Nicklaus Award as the PGA TOUR Player of the Year.
 Later that year, Cantlay represented the United States at the 2020 Ryder Cup, making his first appearance in the event and helping lead the team to an impressive victory over the Europeans.
-Most recently, Cantlay brought in his first exciting win of 2022 at the Zurich Classic of New Orleans.
+Cantlay secured his most recent win at the 2022 BMW Championship.

 Harris English is a four-time PGA TOUR champion, with his latest victory coming at the Travelers Championship after an eight-hole playoff.
 English made his debut in 2021 on the US Ryder Cup team, aiding in the team’s runaway win.
 The former Georgia Bulldog now resides on the Golden Isles of Sea Island, Georgia where he enjoys hunting, fishing, and supporting his alma matter.